robang74/redfishos/forum/todo/first-impact-with-sailfish-os.md

 ---

-I have tried to erase all the partition before reflashing Sailfish OS plus I flashed also the secondary OEM partition:
+I have tried to erase all the partition before reslashing Sailfish OS plus I flashed also the secondary OEM partition:

 ```
 fastboot -s QxxxxA erase dtbo_a